oernster/oernster/README.md

 - 👀 I’m interested in anything Python and I love 3D printing.
 - 🌱 I’m currently learning React and when I get round to it maybe some Golang.
 - 💞️ I’m looking to collaborate on any of my public repos if you have something constructive to contribute.
-- 📫 How to reach me: You can contact me as Oliver Ernster on www.linkedin.com or as Rodent&#8203;#0042 on Discord if you need to.
+- 📫 How to reach me: You can contact me as Oliver Ernster on www.linkedin.com.

 <!---
 oernster/oernster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.